Business

 Let’s say you own a café in Melbourne called “Ned’s Café”.
 A happy Brisbane tourist buys a coffee first thing in the morning.
 Later, when reviewing their card transactions in their banking app, they see a charge from “Lucky Returns Pty”, a name they’ve never heard of.

 This confusion can cause a customer to initiate a chargeback.
-Avoid it by ensuring your card transaction records display the trading name your customers will be familiar with.
+Avoid it by ensuring your business’ trading name is registered and card transaction records display the trading name your customers will be familiar with.

 4. Keep online inventory updated